martinbrambati/weddings/README.md

 Tech
 -----------

-Dillinger uses a number of open source projects to work properly:
+weddings uses a number of open source projects to work properly:

 * [Wordpress] - Wp